SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Single Sign-on enables you to leverage existing credentials configured in a UAA Server or a Pivotal Single Sign-on service for authentication and authorization.

-In addition to the Quick Start, there are other Steeltoe sample applications that you can use to help you understand how to use this provider:
+In addition to the Quick Start, you can use other Steeltoe sample applications to help you understand how to use this provider, including:

-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot microservices-based sample app illustrating inter-operability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot microservices-based sample application showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Security).

 ## 1.1 Quick Start

-This quick start uses an ASP.NET Core sample application to illustrate how to use the Steeltoe Cloud Foundry Single Sign-on provider for Authentication and Authorization against a Cloud Foundry UAA Server.
+This quick start uses an ASP.NET Core sample application to show how to use the Steeltoe Cloud Foundry Single Sign-on provider for Authentication and Authorization against a Cloud Foundry UAA Server.

 ### 1.1.1 Locate Sample

+To get started, change directory to the Cloud Foundry Single Sign-on sample, as follows:

 ```bash
 > cd Samples/Security/src/CloudFoundrySingleSignon